 Courses and Online Learning Programmes

-There are so many courses and learning programmes online it’s not funny.
+There are so many courses and learning programmes online, it’s not funny.
 So many that you wonder why anyone ever goes to school.
-We’ve enjoyed free and paid courses from organisations such as the Open University for science and various free and paid photography courses.
+We’ve enjoyed free and paid courses for very young children and later from organisations such as the Open University and Khan Academy for older kids.
+Alongside the school topic courses we’ve enjoyed various free and paid interest related classes such as photography courses.

 The World, Your Local Environment and Travel